Jason-Wang1245/COMP3000Assignment3Question1/README.md

     In Intellij, go to File > Open, and then select the folder Assignment3Part1

-    First you need to import the library from https://jdbc.postgresql.org/download/ (download latest version)
+    First you need to import the library from https://jdbc.postgresql.org/download/ (download latest version), or you could use the postgresql-42.7.3.jar file that I have included.

     Then in Intellij, go to File > Project Structure

-    Got to Libraries, click the add and button and select the downloaded JDBC file
+    Got to Libraries, click the add and button and select the downloaded JDBC file (or the .jar file I included)

 Execution: